Dory’s Stories: Rochester During the Mid-20th Century

 It was an exciting time in Rochester, New York during the middle of the 20th Century.
 The economic boom of Midtown Plaza, Sibley’s department store, and the influx of job opportunities at Eastman Kodak helped turn downtown into a thriving city.
 Doris Adamak recently took her fellow residents at St. John’s Meadows down memory lane with “Dory’s Stories,” an interactive presentation highlighting this unique period in Rochester history.

-Dory steps into Sibley’s, Rochester’s very own version of New York City’s Macy’s department store.
-In the classic ‘50s style, she orders a hot roast beef sandwich with mashed potatoes for 35¢.
+Soon after, Dory steps into Sibley’s, Rochester’s very own version of New York City’s Macy’s department store.
 The main floor of Sibley’s had gourmet foods as well as American staples.
 The iconic clock tower located on the bottom floor of Sibley’s encouraged the phrase, “meet me under the clock,” which was a popular spot for friends to meet up.
 As Dory puts it, “the clock was the greatest meeting place for friends.”
 She reminisces about Toyland while sipping some malted milk.
 Toyland was the most popular Christmas display for children at Sibley’s during the holiday season.
 Even throughout the Great Depression, the store did not pull back resources in an effort to make sure the season was magical.
 Doris explained that people came from all over, not just the Rochester area, to witness the joyful displays.

 Closing out her day of travel throughout Rochester, Dory poses an important question to her audience: “what were some of your favorite restaurants?”
 Many answers followed, including the Manhattan and Lorenzo’s.
 Both restaurants are now closed, but those who enjoyed them continue to remember them fondly.
 In speaking to the Manhattan, local newsman and frequent patron Henry Clune called it “the finest restaurant in the city.”
 After a delicious meal, there was no better place to satisfy your sweet tooth than McCurdy’s.
 A large department store in Midtown Plaza, this Rochester spot served delicious cakes and baked goods.